schneems/schneems/_posts/2017-08-09-coder-frozen-in-2009-awakens-to-find-frontend-development-not-awful.md

 The next REALLY useful thing you probably used jQuery for was the document selector.
 You can replace `$(".hamburger")` with `document.querySelectorAll(".hamburger")` but this isn't exactly a drop-in replacement.
 You'll also need to iterate over each item.
 Which brings me to the next feature on my list: Item iteration.

-I've been programming for 10 years and I still make off by one error, so whenever I can iterate based on objects instead of writing some kind of an index based iteration code, I do it.
+I've been programming for 10 years and I still make off by one errors, so whenever I can iterate based on objects instead of writing some kind of an index based iteration code, I do it.
 I find it makes the code more readable and that means fewer bugs.

 Here's an example of iterating over all the "divs" in a page: